 Lake Vermilion bumps up against the southern edge of the Boundary Waters, meaning motors are allowed on this vast lake, but its relative remoteness ensures it is much less developed than many other Minnesota lake destinations.
-Lake Vermilion-Soudan Underground Mine State Park preserves a small section of lake shore (and a former underground iron ore mine, complete with a functioning high-tech physics lab).
+The expanded Lake Vermilion-Soudan Underground Mine State Park preserves a small section of lake shore (and a former underground iron ore mine, complete with a functioning high-tech physics lab).
 With its convoluted shoreline, towering pines, rocky islands, and family cabins,

 The town of Ely (mentioned above) is also near Lake Vermilion.